 DNR agrees to keep the cities of Centralia and Chehalis informed of all proposed forest practices in the Watershed and to include them in annual plan reviews.
 Weyerhaeuser intends to keep the cities informed of our plans and activities and to cooperate with them to maintain water quality.

 AGREED TO BY:

-Meyerhaeuser Company / Date
+Meyerhaeuser Company /

+City of Centralia

-Dept of Natural Resources/Date
+Resources/Date Dept of Natural